shubham947/Angular-Player/README.md

 # Angular Player

 An HTML5 media player, built using Angular.
-It has interface similar to Youtube.
+It has interface similar to Youtube player.

 ## Usage
 ### Add NgPlyr to your AppModule: